Things to Do

 Will I be required to pass through customs checks if entering Northern Ireland by road or rail?

-There will be no formal border checks for customs between Northern Ireland and Republic of Ireland.
+There are no formal border checks for customs between Northern Ireland and the Republic of Ireland.

 Will I be required to show a passport when entering Northern Ireland from the Republic of Ireland?

-British citizens will continue to enjoy the right to travel between Northern Ireland and the Republic of Ireland.
-There will be no requirements for separate visas or additional passport requirements.
+British citizens continue to enjoy the right to travel between Northern Ireland and the Republic of Ireland with no requirements for a visa or additional passport requirements.
 For further information see Gov.uk

-Will there be additional customs/immigration inspections for clients at airports/ferry ports in Republic of Ireland and Northern Ireland?
+Will there be additional customs/immigration inspections for GB travellers at airports/ferry ports in the Republic of Ireland and Northern Ireland?

 For visitors with equipment (e.g. musical instruments, sports equipment) will there be any additional customs requirements travelling to Republic of Ireland from GB via air/sea and for travel from Republic of Ireland to Northern Ireland (and back to Republic of Ireland)?

-Current customs and immigration practices will continue to apply for those travelling with equipment from Great Britain to the Republic of Ireland via air/sea and for travel from the Republic of Ireland to Northern Ireland (and back to the Republic of Ireland).
+Customs practices are as before for those travelling with equipment from Great Britain to the Republic of Ireland via air/sea and for travel from the Republic of Ireland to Northern Ireland (and back to the Republic of Ireland).

 Will excise duty apply at airports?

-Once the UK becomes a third country at the end of the transition period, excise duty will be incurred when excisable goods such as alcoholic beverages or tobacco are imported into the EU from the UK.
-As a third country, a Duty Free and VAT Retail Export Scheme may also operate between Ireland and the UK (excluding Northern Ireland).
+As the UK is now considered a "third country", excise duty will be incurred when excisable goods such as alcoholic beverages or tobacco are imported into the EU from the UK.
+A Duty Free Scheme is in operation between Ireland and the UK (excluding Northern Ireland).
 For further information see Gov.uk

 Are there cost limits on retail purchases made within Northern Ireland and returning with these purchases into the Republic of Ireland?

-There will be no limit on retail purchases between Northern Ireland and Republic of Ireland.
+There are no limits on retail purchases between Northern Ireland and Republic of Ireland.

 Can visitors arriving from Great Britain into Northern Ireland travel to the Republic of Ireland with their pet?